Subhas Chandra Pattanayak

 This was absolutely unauthorized by the Law department and therefore a fraud was played upon the vetted draft.

-Therefore, I had demanded that, this fraudulently inserted Section 4 be replaced with the words placed in my memorandum handed over to him on his table.
+Therefore, I had demanded that, this fraudulently inserted Section 4 be replaced with the words placed in my memorandum handed over to the CM on his table.

 Then why the same was never sent to the Law Department and how is it that the same is also not “traceable” in the office of the CM?

 We would like to know, what the Chief Minister has to say on this.